jmtritch/jmtritch.github.io/modeling/credit_card_apps/index.md

-# Predicting Credit Card Application Approvals
+# Predicting credit card application approvals
 ---
 The dataset comes from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Credit+Approval).
 It has been cleaned to remove categorical variables and data points with missing values.
 [Download Here](credit_card_apps.txt)